juanjaho/real-time-object-detection-web-app/README.md

 # Real-time Object Detection Web App
 This project is a web-based application that utilizes real-time object detection to identify and label objects within an image or video stream.
-It is built using Next.js, ONNXRuntime, and YOLOv model.
+It is built using Next.js, ONNXRuntime, and YOLOv7 model.

 ## Demo at [RTOD.vercel.app](https://rtod.vercel.app)
 <div align="center" >